 - Calms mind and centers the nervous system

 - Works for depression, attention deficit and hyperactivity

 Yoga can also ease arthritis symptoms.
 It can help you to connect with a supportive community.

 Yoga even promotes better skincare.
-So, you’ll surely be benefited by practicing yoga eventually.
+So, you’ll surely be benefited from practicing yoga eventually.

 How Often Should You Do Yoga ?